Skip to content

 Does dog walking software include GPS tracking?

 Often, but 'GPS' means three different things: a simple check-in/check-out stamp, a full route map drawn after the walk, or a truly live map owners watch in real time.
-The live version is rarer than marketing suggests — most apps render the route after the walk ends.
+The live version is rarer than marketing suggests; most apps render the route after the walk ends.
 Decide which you actually need before choosing.
-Pupline focuses on a tap-to-navigate daily route plus photo and video report cards as proof rather than a live GPS breadcrumb, so if real-time tracking is essential, pick a tool that advertises route tracking specifically.
+If real-time tracking is essential, pick a tool that advertises route tracking specifically.

 How much does dog walking software cost?

 Most paid dog walking software costs about $15–$50 a month for a solo walker, plus possible per-staff fees on team plans and payment-processing fees (around 2.9% + $0.30 per card transaction) if it collects payments for you.
-That's far cheaper than a marketplace cut: a 20% commission on $2,000 of monthly walks is $400 a month, many times the price of any subscription.
-Pupline is a flat $12.99/month with every feature and no per-client fees, and it never takes a cut of your bookings.
+That is far cheaper than a marketplace cut: a 20% commission on $2,000 of monthly walks is $400 a month, many times the price of any subscription.

 What's the difference between dog walking software and pet sitting software?